Skip to main content

 • Take other appropriate action if justified.

-If the commission finds a violation, the case will be moved to the contested case stage.
-If not, the case is dismissed.
+If the Commission finds a violation, the case will be moved to the contested case stage.
+If not, the case will be dismissed.
+The Commission is the only entity that can decide if a violation has occurred.

 A contested case hearing is less formal than a court proceeding.
-The assistant attorney general assigned to the OGEC presents evidence to the administrative law judge on behalf of the commission.
-The opposing party (or attorney) makes a presentation responding to the OGEC’s case.
+The assistant attorney general assigned to OGEC presents evidence to the administrative law judge on behalf of the Commission.
+The opposing party (or attorney) makes a presentation responding to OGEC's case.
 Both sides then make closing statements.
 The administrative law judge reviews the evidence submitted at the hearing and prepares a proposed final order.

-The OGEC may accept, change or reject the proposed order in making a final order.
+The Commission may accept, change, or reject the proposed order in making a final order.

 A person wishing to appeal a final order may petition the Oregon Court of Appeals for judicial review.